 Did Bank of America Have a Data Breach in 2020?

 Bank of America Corporation disclosed an April 22 data breach that affected clients that had applied for the U.S. Small Business Administration’s Paycheck Protection Program (PPP).
-The breach allowed other SBA-authorized lenders and their vendors to view B of A clients' information.
+The breach allowed other SBA-authorized lenders and their vendors to view Bank of America clients' information.

 While Bank of America didn’t disclose exactly how many clients were affected by the breach, over 305,000 PPP relief applications have been processed by Bank of America with the SBA.